claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ![[Pasted image 20241007170821.png]]
 #### Type of VPC Endpoint
 ##### Interface Endpoint
- It is a Elastic Network Interfaces (ENI) with a private IP addess. they serve as an entry point for traffic going to a supported service.
+ It is a Elastic Network Interfaces (ENI) with a private IP addess.
+They serve as an entry point for traffic going to a supported service.
 It is used by **AWS PrivateLink** **(Does not include S3 and DynamoDB)**
 - **Use Case**: Private connection to AWS services, partner services, and other VPCs without public IPs.
 - **Service Integration**: AWS PrivateLink
 - **Supported Services**: Many AWS Services